Bladder Exstrophy

 The first stage of bladder exstrophy repair is to reform the pelvic bones to the proper position, reconstruct the bladder, and place it into the pelvis.
 Reconstruction of the urethra and external genitalia may also take place.

-Penis and Urethra Repair
+Penis and Urethra Repair in Boys

 A second surgery may be required in boys around the age of six months to one year.
 It may be necessary to correct the appearance of genitalia and repair the urethra.
 This procedure also restores proper filling and emptying of the bladder, which helps it develop properly.